 Send The Message Once

-If you send a letter, text or email you don’t send it more than once.
-If you did, the person would think you were really badgering them.
-In working with kids it is important for them to understand this as well.
-Teach them that when a reasonable request is made you as a parent, or from a teacher or school administrator, they need to honor it.
-Teaching them that they should not have to be asked more than once to do something.
-The same for things that they may want, they ask once and as a parent you let them know that you hear them, but that maybe it just isn’t going to happen right now.
+If you send a letter, text, or email, you don’t send it more than once.
+If you did, the person would think you were badgering them.
+In working with kids, they must understand this.
+Teach them that a reasonable request needs to be honored.
+You teach them that they should not need more than one request to do something.
+The same things they may want, they ask once, and as a parent, you let them know that you hear them, but that maybe it just isn’t going to happen right now.
 It might be a financial decision, scheduling, timing, etc.

-Consider Tami, who wanted to go to prom her senior year with a particular type of guy.
-Mind you she didn’t know this guy, she visualized him.
+Consider Tami, who wanted to prom her senior year with a particular type of guy.
+Mind you; she didn’t know this guy; she visualized him.
 Over time, she continued to add to his persona in her mind.
-At first it was blonde hair, then his build, then the clothes he would wear, then the type of car and over time she continued to believe that he would appear as she had asked.
+At first, it was blonde hair, then his build, the clothes he would wear, then the type of car, and over time she continued to believe that he would appear as she had asked.
 One day, she was shopping for some shoes to wear to prom (no date yet).
-She went into a store to look at some shoes and she heard a voice say, “Can I help you?”
+She went into a store to look at some boots, and she heard a voice say, “Can I help you?”